 Like every other third-party platform, Flutter is vulnerable to platform dependency risk.
 If Google decides to abandon the Flutter project, it will be very problematic for the developers.
 That said, the chances of such occurrence are minimal at this moment because Google has always been actively releasing new updates for the Flutter framework instead of undermining it in any way.

-Now that we know the basics about the Flutter framework along with its pros and cons let’s check out the same for React Native, as it will help us decide between Flutter vs React Native.
+Now that you know the basics about the Flutter framework along with its pros and cons, let’s check out the same for another framework, as it will help us decide between Flutter or React Native.

 What Is React Native?

 React Native is a popular framework for app developers.
 Facebook App is possibly one of the most widely-used apps that are built on the React Native architecture.
 Here are a few more:

 The world’s most popular photo-based social network, Instagram, used React Native to take advantage of features like hot reload and live reload and to achieve higher iteration speed.
 More than a billion users have downloaded Instagram from the Google Play store.